MSt in Creative Writing FAQ

 We are pleased to receive applications from a very diverse range of candidates - the ages and backgrounds of our students vary very widely, and participants on the course have included writers with a rich variety of different academic and professional levels of experience.
 We're looking for candidates who can demonstrate evidence of sustained commitment to creative reading and writing - applicants do not need to be previously published, but the MSt is unlikely to be suitable for those who are just starting out on their writerly and critical development.

 Attendance is compulsory at all of the residences and retreats, and the dates are not flexible.
-The high number of contact hours in the MSt are concentrated into the residences and retreats.
-You would also be expected to come to Oxford for a day in order to matriculate (there are several possible dates for this) and there is a one to two week research placement, which usually takes place at some point between September - February of Year Two.
+The high number of contact hours in the MSt is concentrated into the residences and retreats.
+You would also be expected to come to Oxford for a day in order to matriculate (there are several possible dates for this) and there is a one to two-week research placement, which usually takes place at some point between September - February of Year Two.
 The course is not a ‘distance-learning’ course, and tutors, while being happy to help with questions or problems, do not offer regular weekly ‘office hours’.

 Why is the programme organised in the “clustered learning format”?